Cork's Lough - Biodiversity Made Local

 It's also a timely publication, coming as it does, at the start of 2010: the International Year of Biodiversity.
 The UN have designated it a "celebration of life on earth and of the value of biodiversity for our lives".

 Biological diversity (or biodiversity for short) is basically the variety of organisms within a given space or ecosystem.
 So we can talk of biodiversity at the global level or at the local level (e.g Cork City).
+As well as the obvious measures of biodiversity such as the numbers and varieties of plants and animals in an ecosystem, biodiversity also includes the wealth of genetic differences within those species.

 The UN estimates that about 1.75 million species of living things have been identified.
 However, it's reckoned that there are about 13 million species in total on the planet and less conservative estimates put that figure closer to 100 million.
+This means that every habitat destroyed and every river polluted could mean that we are loosing species that we don't even know about yet.

 Biodiversity also encompasses the variety of ecosystems such as those that we find in deserts or woodlands, mountains or rivers.
 By protecting these ecosystems, we protect the variety of species that make their homes there.